Introduction to using Git and GitHub for software development

 1. In order to access GitHub from the command line, you will need a PAT.

 2. Follow the instructions here to generate one.
-Ensure that “repo” is ticked.
+Ensure that “repo” and “workflow” are ticked.

 3. Keep the PAT safe - once you navigate away from the page you won’t be able to view it again.
 If you lose it, you can always regenerate it.